The Beat Farmers

 Happy 100th Birthday B.B.
 King – September 16, 2025 (click link for a welcome rememberence)

-Search for his on air shows at: “Roots and Fruits” on WPFW
+Search for Bill’s on air shows at: “Roots and Fruits” on WPFW

 Click here for posts of Roaming the Arts’ collection of Blues artists.